MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 You have now configured an additional alert policy that monitors when a user is added as a site collection administrator for a SharePoint Online site collection.

+### Task 2 – Test the SharePoint Permissions Alert

+In the prior task, you configured an alert designed to notify Lynne Robbins when a user is added as a site collection administrator for a site collection.
+In this task, you will test this alert by adding Alex Wilber as a site collection admin to the global SharePoint Communication site.
+This activity should trigger the alert policy that you created, which should send an alert notification email to Lynne Robbins’ mailbox.
+You will validate whether Lynne received this alert notification email in Exercise 7, task 2.

+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

+2. In your **Microsoft Edge** browser, open a new tab and enter the following URL in the address bar: **https://xxxxxZZZZZZ.sharepoint.com/_layouts/15/settings.aspx** (replace xxxxxZZZZZZ with the tenant prefix provided by your lab hosting provider).
+This opens the **Site Settings** for the global SharePoint Communication site.

+3. On the **Site Settings** window, under the **Users and Permissions** section, select **Site permissions**.

+4. In the ribbon at the top of the page, the **Permissions** tab is displayed by default.
+Under the **Manage** group, select **Site Collection Administrators**.

+5. In the **Site Collection Administrators** dialog box, the Global administrator account that was assigned by default to this role group is displayed in the data entry field.
+To the right of this account, enter **Alex**, select **Alex Wilber** from the list of users that appears, and then select **OK**.

 **Note:** Rather than waiting up to 15 minutes for the email notification to be generated to validate this SharePoint permission alert, you will validate this alert in Exercise 7, task 2 of this lab.

 # Proceed to Lab 6 - Exercise 4